tianxu08/projects/graphql/README.md

 Some helper test functions we have built:

-exist: test if the field value is null or not.
+1. exist: test if the field value is null or not.
 As long as it's not null, it's a pass.
-isArray: test if the field value is a JSON array.
+2. isArray: test if the field value is a JSON array.
 As long as it's an array, it's a pass.
-arrayContains: test if the JSON array contains certain list of objects.
+3. arrayContains: test if the JSON array contains certain list of objects.
-like: test if the field value (sub object) look alike what we are expecting.
-As long as certain threshold percentages of values are matched, it's a pass.
+3. like: test if the field value (sub object) look alike what we are expecting.
+As long as certain threshold percentages of values are matched, it's a pass. etc
-The testing harness is extensible as more custom helpers functions can be added.